secretstartups/handbook/management/team-retrospectives/index.html.md

    team, where necessary - if someone's role or contributions are going to be discussed, they should have the opportunity to contribute to the retrospective as well.
-1. **Use an issue to collect feedback asyncrhonously.** Consider using an issue to collect feedback asyncrhonously.
+1. **Use an issue to collect feedback asynchronously.** Consider using an issue to collect feedback asynchronously.
 This allows everyone involved to think about and record their feedback on their own time.
 1. **When necessary, get people face to face.** After a particularly difficult iteration, or when there's a strong risk that emotions will be running high, it's almost always worth the cost to have everyone in a video meeting to talk through the retrospective in real-time.
-Consider not recording the meeting if the team prefers to not do so inorder to be able to speak freely.
+Consider not recording the meeting if the team prefers to not do so in order to be able to speak freely.
 If you do a meeting, consider scheduling it twice with one time good for those in EMEA and Eastern AMER time zones, and one time good for those in APAC and Wester AMER time zones.
 Also, consider having managers not attend the meeting so that attendees feel they can speak freely.
-Somone other than a manager can be the moderator.
+Someone other than a manager can be the moderator.

 ## Having a plan